 When the process goes well, buying a rental property can generate a passive income stream that can help you now and in retirement.
 A rental property may also diversify your investment portfolio and create an asset that grows in value over time.

-Yet even if you find the perfect investment opportunity, securing a rental property loan can sometimes be a challenge.
-Thankfully, you have options.
+Yet even if you find the perfect investment opportunity, securing small business loans to purchase the property can sometimes be a challenge.
+Thankfully, you have loan options.
 Below we’ll cover a few of the most common types of investment property loans along with insights into how they work.

 The Difference Between Rental Property Loans and Conventional Home Loans

-If you’ve taken out a mortgage for your primary residence in the past, you’ll find similarities in the process whenever you try to finance a non-owner occupied property.
-With an investment loan, you’ll still need to fill out an application, verify your income and assets, and the lender will check your credit reports and scores.
+If you’ve taken out a mortgage for your primary residence in the past, you’ll find similarities in the process whenever you try to finance a non-owner-occupied property.
+With an investment loan, you’ll still need to fill out an application, verify your income and assets, and the lender will check your business credit scores.

 But there are also some key differences you may experience when you apply for your first rental property loan.